Why Do ATV and Motocross Helmets Have Visors (Peak)?

 Many riders, myself included, find that the peak works well to keep most of the thicker stuff out of the face.

-While the googles do help against the smaller stuff, the peak can take more of a beating and adds one more layer of protection.
+While the goggles help against the minor stuff, the peak can take more of a beating and adds one more layer of protection.

 The key to successfully utilizing the peak as a deflector is to adjust the peak as far down as possible.
 Then just before you hit the branch, you must tilt your head down.
-You will feel and hear when the branch has cleared your helmet so that you can safely lift your head again.
+You will feel and hear when the branch clears your helmet so you can safely lift your head again.

-If you do not tilt your head forward, the peak may catch on to the branch.
+The peak may catch on to the branch if you do not tilt your head forward.
 Peaks are designed to break easily, so catching on to a branch shouldn’t involve any danger to the rider.
-Nevertheless, getting your face stuffed with debris can indeed be quite an annoyance.
+Nevertheless, getting your face stuffed with debris can be pretty annoying.

 While it is not, it’s the primary purpose; the peak may help to keep the glare from the sun out of your eyes.

-Just as a baseball cap, the peak can block the direct sun from the sky.
-It also may help against glare that is made worse from dusty goggles.
+Like a baseball cap, the peak can block the direct sun from the sky.
+It also may help against glare that is made worse by dusty goggles.

-When it is raining, the peak helps to keep your face and helmet liner a bit dryer.
+When it rains, the peak helps keep your face and helmet liner a bit dryer.

 The elastic strap keeps the goggles pressed firmly against the rider’s face.